 The Best Course of Action

 Adhering to a well-thought-out rebalancing strategy has proven to be the best course of action over time for many investors.
 Behaviorally, it can be a tough concept for clients to grasp.
-In just about every other aspect of life, we are taught that reaction in the face of perceived danger (in this case, a pending recession) is necessary.
+In just about every other aspect of life, we are taught that reaction in the face of perceived danger (a potential recession, perhaps) is necessary.
 Sitting tight is not something that comes naturally, especially when the perceived danger involves future cash flows and retirement.

 When it comes to planning for retirement, however, investors who are in the game of chasing returns and constantly rotating through positions will find that their portfolios underperform compared with the portfolios of investors who have simply stayed the course.